-Over the next few years, the process of identifying, assessing and mitigating impact, risks and opportunities will be further integrated in the general risk policy on sustainability and in line with the general governance of Argenta.
+Over the next few years, the process of identifying, assessing and mitigating impact, risks and opportunities will be further integrated in the general risk policy on sustainability and governance of Argenta.

 Overview of material sustainability matters

 The following table links the material matters to ESRS standards E1 climate change, S1 own workforce, S4 consumers and end users and G1 business conduct.
 It also shows the entity-specific matters, which are unique to the business context of Argenta.